Setting

 Baby Driver utilizes different styles of lighting in order to show contrast between Baby's personal life and his criminal career.
 Three point lighting is used in scenes where Baby is with his foster dad, Joseph, or his love interest, Deborah.
 This creates a warm, comforting feeling, which underscores Baby's feelings towards those characters.

-Three point lighting in a scene where Baby talk's to his
+Three point lighting in a scene where Baby talk's to his love interest, Deborah, in a diner. |

-Low-key lighting in a meeting with Baby's robbery crew.
+Low-key lighting in a meeting with Baby's robbery crew. |

 In contrast, low-key lighting is used in scenes where Baby is dealing with his criminal squad.
 This parallels the idea that this is the darker, more murky part of Baby's life.